 - Function of the Executive Board

 - The President is the legal representative of EFIC and can legally bind EFIC towards any third party.

-- The President is the principal spokesman for the Federation while executing the policies of the Federation.
+- The President is the principal spokesman for EFIC conditional upon executing the policies of EFIC.

-- The Executive Board will establish and effect the necessary facilities for running the Federation, including the renting or buying of an office and appointing employees for daily work, such as the executive secretary, the accountant, legal adviser and others.
+- The Executive Board will establish and effect the necessary facilities for managing EFIC, including the designation of a headquarter and the employment of staff (Executive Office) for the execution and implementation of EFIC’s work.

-- The Executive Board manages the strategic planning and financial administration of the Federation.
+- The Executive Board manages the strategic planning and financial administration of EFIC.

-- If any member of the Executive Board loses the confidence of a significant number of Councillors, then an investigation shall be commissioned by Council and any member of the Executive Board may then have their position revoked by a two-thirds majority of the voting members present or those represented by proxy.
+- If any member of the Executive Board loses the confidence of a significant number of Councillors, then the Council may propose an Extraordinary Council Meeting to vote on the early termination of the Executive Board member’s term in office.

 - Meetings of the Executive Board